 Short-term Care: Facilitates Functional Improvement

-This metric is a measure of the percentage of short-term patients that saw functional improvements, such as with activities of daily living.
-Some experts argue that this is a reliable measure of rehabilitation services.
+This indicates the percentage of short-term stay patients who saw functional improvements, such as with activities of daily living.
+Higher levels of performance with ADL's usually correlates with superior rehabilitation.

 - Bluefield Regional Medical CenterAcute Care Hospitals 17.03 miles away500 Cherry St Bluefield West Virginia 24701Proprietary(304) 327-1100